acl-org/acl-2020/_pages/program/tutorials.md

     title: ""
 ---

 The following tutorials will be held on Sunday, July 5th, 2020.
+Checkout [this blog post](/blog/intro-to-tutorial-infrastructure) by tutorial chairs to learn more about the new virtual format of tutorials.

 ## Tutorial Schedule